Innovation and Strategic Network Formation: Remaining Proofs

 In particular, to solve for firm $i$'s choice of $q_i$ to first order, we need only consider technologies consisting of $i$'s private idea and $(k-1)$ ideas learned by the giant component.
 The probability that such a technology faces competition is

+where again $h(\alpha)$ is the fraction of firms $j$ such that all of $j$'s ideas are learned by some firm that learns all ideas known to the giant component.
 The term $\delta \cdot \iota(q_i,q^*)$ corresponds to the possibility of a firm $j$ indirectly learning all of firm $i$'s ideas.
-The term $(1-\delta)\cdot \iota(q_i,q^*) \cdot \alpha$ corresponds to the possibility of a firm $j$ directly learning firm $i$'s idea (but not indirectly learning from $i$) and indirectly learning the ideas learned by the giant component.
+The term $(1-\delta)\cdot \iota(q_i,q^*) \cdot \alpha$ corresponds to the possibility of a firm learning $i$'s idea via a firm $j$ directly learning (but not indirectly learning) from $i$ and indirectly learning the ideas learned by the giant component.

 Thus, we are looking for $q_i$ maximizing: